Drum Circles For Kids - Drumming With Children

 to read some more about my approach to drum circles, please consider picking up my book, ďA Practical Guide To Hand

 Drumming And Drum CirclesĒ Itís 300 pages, and $8 on Amazon Kindle.
-Physical copies are $18 available at my website,
+Physical copies are unfortunately sold out.

-or at Amazon.
-If you choose to purchase it, my 101 drum circle rhythms video, or drum circle jam Cds - mp3s -
+If you choose to purchase my drum circle book, my 101 drum circle rhythms video, or drum circle jam CDs - mp3s,

 My 300 page book, "A Practical Guide To Hand Drumming And Drum Circles" is $8. on Kindle